Saint-Antonin-Noble-Val: History

 The area has been occupied for over 10,000 years, as evidenced by the archaeological discoveries at the nearby Upper Palaeolithic (Magdalenian) site of Fontalès.

 The town is named after Antoninus of Pamiers, who brought Christianity to the Rouergue.
 He was martyred c.
 305 when, following this success, he then tried to convert Pamiers, his home town in the Pyrenees.
 His remains were believed to have been interred on the site of the town, an abbey was founded in the 8th century by Festus, the local ruler of what was then known as Vallis Nobilis.

 The abbey was expanded by the Benedictines in the 11th century, and it was finished around 1150.
 By the end of the 12th century it passed into the control of Augustinian Canons Regular.
 The monastery was destroyed in 1570 during the wars of religion when the church was burned down, the exercise of the Catholic religion was outlawed, and the city became one of the strongholds of the reformists.
 Today there are only a few surviving fragments, but corbels possibly from the former abbey's collegiate church adorn several buildings.

 Saint-Antonin had one of the first hospitals in the region, founded by the 8th century.
 Reformists also burned down that building in 1575.

 From the 9th century, Saint-Antonin was ruled by one of the first nobles in the area to hold the title of viscount.
 They were powerful lords of Rouergue, but vassals of the count of Toulouse.
-The last independent viscount ceded all his rights to the king in 1249.
+The last independent viscount ceded all his rights to the King of France in 1249.

 Saint-Antonin reputably has the oldest town hall in France.
 The first recorded mention of the "New House" - which served as a lordly residence and court house - dates from 1155.
 In 1212 it was bought by the consuls (town councillors) and referred to as La Maio del Cossolat.
 The consuls had vacated it by 1791 and it now houses a local museum.

 The former castle of Vallette (castrum vallatum) was built in 1180 by Fortuné de Valletta, son of viscount Archambauld, who died in the Holy Land in 1190.
 This castle was located on top of a steep cliff overlooking the Aveyron, its ruins were still visible in the nineteenth century, when it was also known as the Château de Bône.
 (The Vallette family gave their name to the Maltese capital Valletta, which was founded by the Grand Master of the Order of Malta, Jean Parisot de Valette.)

 The Canal du Bessarel was constructed in the 13th century to service a water-mill and other industries such as the tannery, whose site remains.